Kelly Loeffler

 Brian Kemp, the Republican governor of Georgia, appointed Loeffler to the U.S. Senate in December 2019 after Senator Johnny Isakson resigned for health reasons.
-Loeffler ran in the 2020 Georgia U.S. Senate special election, seeking to hold the Senate seat until January 3, 2023.
-She finished second in the November 3 election, advancing to a runoff with Democrat Raphael Warnock held on January 5, 2021.
-She lost the runoff election to Warnock.
-In the same election, her fellow Georgia senator, David Perdue, also lost.
-When Perdue's term ended on January 3, 2021, Loeffler ascended to be the senior senator from Georgia, a position she held for just under three weeks, until Warnock and Jon Ossoff were sworn in.
+Loeffler proved a consistent ally of President Donald Trump on key votes during her time in the U.S. Senate.
+Loeffler ran in the 2020 Georgia U.S. Senate special election, seeking to hold the seat until January 2023.
+She finished in the top two in the November 3 election, advancing to a runoff with Democrat Raphael Warnock held on January 5, 2021, where she narrowly lost by two percentage points.
+After the November 2020 election, Loeffler claimed that there had been unspecified failures in the 2020 U.S. presidential election.
+She later announced her intention to object to the certification of the Electoral College results in Congress.
+Loeffler ultimately withdrew her objection and voted for certification in January 2021.

-Loeffler aligned with President Donald Trump, touting her "100 percent Trump voting record" during the campaign.

-After the November 2020 election, Loeffler and fellow Georgia senator David Perdue claimed without evidence that there had been unspecified failures in the election, and called for the resignation of Georgia Secretary of State Brad Raffensperger, who rejected the accusations.
-She later supported a lawsuit by Trump allies seeking to overturn the election results, and also announced her intention to object to the certification of the Electoral College results in Congress.
-After the attack on the U.S. Capitol on January 6, 2021, Loeffler announced that she would withdraw her objection to the certification of the electoral votes and later voted to certify.
+In February 2025, Loeffler was confirmed as Administrator of the Small Business Administration in the second Trump administration.

 Early life and education

-Loeffler was born in Bloomington, Illinois, to Don and Lynda (née Munsell) Loeffler, and raised on her family's corn and soybean farm in Stanford, Illinois.
+Kelly Lynn Loeffler was born on November 27, 1970, in Bloomington, Illinois, to Don and Lynda (née Munsell) Loeffler, and raised on her family's corn and soybean farm in Stanford, Illinois.
 She has a brother, Brian.
-In 1988, she graduated from Olympia High School in Stanford, where she was in marching band, ran cross-country and track, and played varsity basketball.
+In 1988, she graduated from Olympia High School in Stanford, where she was in the marching band, ran cross-country and track, and played varsity basketball.

-In 1992, Loeffler graduated with a Bachelor of Science in marketing from the University of Illinois at Urbana–Champaign's Gies College of Business, where she was a member of the Alpha Gamma Delta sorority.
-After college, she worked for Toyota as a District Account Manager.
-In 1999, Loeffler graduated with a Master of Business Administration (MBA) in international finance and marketing from DePaul University's Kellstadt Graduate School of Business.
+In 1992, Loeffler graduated with a Bachelor of Science in marketing from the University of Illinois Urbana-Champaign's Gies College of Business, where she was a member of the Alpha Gamma Delta sorority.
+After college, she worked for Toyota as a district account manager.
+In 1999, she graduated with a Master of Business Administration (MBA) in international finance and marketing from DePaul University's Kellstadt Graduate School of Business.
 She financed her graduate school tuition by mortgaging land inherited from her grandparents.